eficode/robotframework-imagehorizonlibrary/README.rst

 '''''''

 ImageHorizonLibrary should work on Windows "out-of-the-box".
-Just run the command above to install it.
+Just run the commands above to install it.

 OSX
 '''